 - In a small, microwave safe bowl, melt 1-1 ½ cup green candy melts according to package instructions.
 Do not overheat.
 Stir, until completely smooth.

 - To coat marshmallows: Thread one marshmallow onto a white stick without pushing all the way through.
 (You may need to reheat candy melts mixture if it cools while decorating marshmallows.
-When doing so, add 1 teaspoon solid vegetable shortening, if needed to thin.)
+When doing so, add 1 tsp solid vegetable shortening, if needed to thin.)

 - Dip one marshmallow at a time into the candy melts at a 45° angle, twisting the stick until the marshmallow is fully covered.
 Gently tap the stick on the edge of bowl allowing excess to drip off.